 We hope you had a wonderful Thanksgiving!

-In Geometry, we continue to learn about angles.
-They’ve learned about the angle, its parts, and the five principle angles.
-To expand on the topic of the angle, this week we had a geometry lesson on the relationship between two angles.
-Students learned about adjacent and vertical angles.
+Prior to this week students learned about the angle and the parts of the angle.
+To expand on the topic of the angle, this week we had a geometry lesson introducing the five principle angles.
+Students learned about acute, obtuse, whole, straight, and right angles.
 After being given this lesson, children were able to form the specific angles by using the geometry stick box.
-Also, students were able to gain information about each angle through Nomenclature cards.
+Also, they were able to gain information about each angle through Nomenclature cards.

 The Scholastic Book Fair will be at our school next week.
 Your child will be visiting the book fair and making a wish list on Monday.
 If you would like your child to purchase any books, we accept cash or you can load money onto your eWallet.
 All purchases benefit our school.